Data Protection Privacy Policies

 CCS is a company registered in England and Wales.
 Its parent company, Clece S.A., is based in Spain.
 The total number of companies, including CCS, within the UK Group, are as detailed at Annex 1.

 This statement should be considered the Modern Slavery statement for CCS and all companies within the UK Group, whether wholly or partially owned by CCS or any of its subsidiaries.

 As part of our commitment to combating modern slavery, we have implemented an Anti Slavery Policy.
 We also make sure our suppliers are aware of our policies and seek to ensure they adhere to the same high standards.

 4. Due diligence

 As part of our efforts to monitor and reduce the risk of slavery and human trafficking occurring within our supply chains, we have adopted a number of procedures and continue to review our processes and best practice guidance with a view to:

-Where we have identified a potential risk, these are investigated, remediated and mitigated through activities such as due diligence, improved procurement and recruitment practices or industry collaboration.
+Where we identify a potential risk, these will be investigated, remediated and mitigated through activities such as due diligence, improved procurement and recruitment practices or industry collaboration.

 We seek to ensure all our suppliers adhere to our anti-slavery policy.
 We enforce a strict code of compliance and do not tolerate slavery and human trafficking within our supply chains.
-For example, if we find evidence of concerning practice which fails to meet with our policies we would seek to rectify the concern or refuse to contract with that party or will terminate our relationship with the relevant supplier.
+For example, if we found evidence of concerning practice which fails to meet with our policies, we would seek to rectify the concern or refuse to contract with that party or would terminate our relationship with the relevant supplier.

-This statement is made In accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes CCS’s Modern Slavery Statement for the financial year ending 31 March 2018.
+This statement is made in accordance with section 54(1) of the Modern Slavery Act 2015 and constitutes CCS’s Modern Slavery Statement for the financial year ending 31 March 2019.
 The board of CCS and its subsidiaries listed in Annex 1 have approved this statement.